On Possibilities of High Precision Fundamental Physics Experiments in Spin-Transparent Storage Rings of Low Energy Polarized Electron Beams: New Proposed Concept

 The EDM effect in a storage ring is a tiny signal on top of a relatively large MDM spin precession.
 Therefore, the most promising approach to extracting the EDM contribution is a scheme where the MDM signal is suppressed with a very high accuracy while the EDM signal remains.
 Thus, the basis of such an EDM measurement scheme is detection of a spin rotation with the MDM signal compensated.
-This compensation can be done locally like in the case of a magic energy ring or globally like in a Figure-8 type ring where the MDM signal is compensated over a single turn.
+This compensation can be done locally like in the case of a magic-energy ring or globally like in an ST ring where the MDM signal is compensated over a single turn.

-The advantage of the Figure-8 configuration is that the MDM suppression is a natural consequence of the ring topology occurring regardless of the beam energy.
-It immediately follows form this property that there is no spin decoherence due to the beam energy spread.
-The main problem of a Figure-8 ring for this application is that the EDM signal in such a ring with only transverse magnetic and/or electric fields is also compensated, {\em i.e.} vanishes.
+One advantage of the ST configuration is that MDM suppression is a natural consequence of the ring topology occurring regardless of the beam energy.
+It immediately follows from this property that there is no spin decoherence due to the beam energy spread.
+The main problem with directly using an ST ring for this application is that the EDM signal in such a ring with only transverse magnetic and/or electric fields also vanishes.

-We propose a Figure-8 ring configuration with different beam energies in different ring sections.
+We describe a Figure-8 ring configuration with different beam energies in different ring sections.
 The net bend at each of the energies is still zero preserving the MDM suppression.
-The different energy sections are connected by either RF or static longitudinal electric field sections.
-Since RF electric fields are accompanied by oscillating magnetic fields, we assume for simplicity that acceleration and deceleration between the different-energy ring sections is done by static longitudinal electric fields.
+The different energy sections are connected by static longitudinal electric field sections.
 These fields have no effect on the MDM spin precession but break the degeneracy of the EDM spin precession.
 The level of the expected EDM signal is discussed below.

 One of the main challenges for measuring the EDM in an MDM-suppressed system is precise control of systematic effects.
 One must confidently differentiate a real EDM signal from a false one caused by residual MDM effects.
-Perhaps, the most powerful technique for suppression of the systematic effects is to use two counter-circulating beams in a direction-symmetric ring.
-Since any bending magnetic field breaks the symmetry between the counter-circulating beams, we choose an all-electric ring.
-The strength of a counter-circulating beam system for systematic effect suppression will be discussed in more details at the end of this paper.
+Perhaps, the most powerful technique for suppression of the systematic effects is to use two CR beams in a direction-symmetric ring.
+Since any bending magnetic field breaks the symmetry between the CR beams, we choose an all-electric ring.
+The strength of a CR beam system for systematic effect suppression will be discussed in more details at the end of this paper.